My house shall be called a house of prayer for all peoples – Isaiah 56:7

 - In all lifecycle events, such as welcoming newborn babies and Bar/Bat Mitzvah, all family members may stand on the bimah (podium) to join in celebration, offer congratulatory remarks, lead English readings, open the ark and stand by the Torah.

 - All children whose families want them to have a Jewish education are welcome in our religious school and may participate in all of its activities.
-We also sensitize our teachers and instruct them how to respond meaningfully to questions and situations that arise from children of intermarried couples.
+We also sensitize our teachers and instruct them how to respond meaningfully to questions and situations that arise from children of interfaith couples.

 - In times of need, our clergy are available for all interfaith family members.
 Many Jewish traditions are universal in their ability to provide comfort and support.

 Because no policy or practice can account for the specific circumstances of every family, please speak with the Rabbi about your personal questions and accommodations that might be made.